1beebe/claude/README.md

 ---

 ## Key Takeaway
 The brain (LLM) stays the same.
 The hands (tools) stay the same.
 But adding **skills** (knowledge bases) transforms output quality.
-And understanding this architecture lets you build agents that work autonomously - that's the next level.
+The workflow is agentic.
+But not quite an autonomous agent.

 *AI Architect Program| February 2026*